Matcha Info

 4. Pour mixture into cup, add water to make tea.

 Adding hot water makes traditional Matcha.
-For ice tea: use water and ice cubes.
+For ice tea: use cold water.

 What is Matcha?

-Interesting Fact: One aspect that makes Matcha different than green tea is that it’s grown in the shade.
-Bamboo mats are placed on Matcha to block out the sun’s oxidative rays.
-A shielding process which preserves the flavor of the tea, as well as keeping the plant’s nutrients from oxidizing under the sun and losing their nutritive value.
+Interesting Fact: Another aspect that makes Matcha different from regular green tea is that Matcha is grown in the shade.
+In order to achieve this, bamboo mats are placed over the Matcha crop to block the sun’s rays.
+A shielding process which improves the flavor of the tea, as well as preserving the plant compounds from oxidizing and losing their nutritive value.

 What is Important About Matcha?

-Matcha is a natural adaptogenic source of amino acids and antioxidants that has green tea caffeine, and is filled with micro nutrients.
+Matcha is a natural adaptogenic source of amino acids and antioxidants, filled with trace minerals and green tea caffeine.

-• The calm focus that is associated with Matcha is due to the synergistic quality of L-theanine and caffeine; both are produced naturally in green tea and subjectively eliminate the negative aspects of caffeine consumption.
+• The calm focus that is associated with Matcha is due to the synergistic quality of L-theanine and caffeine; both are produced naturally in green tea and reduce the negative aspects of caffeine consumption.

 • Matcha is rich in catechins: a plant-based antioxidant with anti-inflammation properties found in fruit, cacao, tea and coffee.